Science Fair is an amazing experience that exposes students to new, fascinating innovations and ideas while promoting an enthusiasm for science.

 Outreach Schools Program

-- Watch the Awards Ceremony
+- Watch our new virtual Awards Ceremony

 Information and Resources to get your students started: